Duckside of the Moon: Survival Game

 Dialogue Camera Transition

-Implemented camera transition for NPC Dialogue, ensuring smooth visual focus and enhancing player immersion.
+I Implemented a camera transition for NPC Dialogue, ensuring smooth visual focus and enhancing player immersion.
 I used Unreal's interaction system to trigger dialogue, when interacting with NPC's.
 This will also trigger the camera transition.

 Dialogue Transitions in-game